phrutis/bip39scan/README.md

         --hmac FILE       Read passwords from the file, one per line, and use them as HMAC keys to generate BIP39 seeds.
         --hmac1 FILE      Same as --hmac but doesn't check intermediate iterations.
         --iterations NUM  In the --hmac mode: number of hmac iterations to perform.
+        --pass FILE       Read passphrases from the file, one per line.
     MNEMO                 Mnemonic template, up to 24 words.
 Can contain placeholders '*'.
 If less than 12 words, the rest are placeholders.
 Each '*' is replaced with one of 2048 words (or one of the words from the dictionary specified with --words option).